GovTechSG/adex-ug/Terms of Use/TOU.md

 d.
 From 1 July 2023, if you are a **private sector entity** (i.e. an organisation which is not a public sector agency described under paragraph 2c of this Schedule), you are required (if you have not already done so) to enter into a separate agreement with Assurity Trusted Solutions Pte Ltd (“**Assurity**”) to access and use the Service, and your access and use of the Service will be governed solely by the terms in such separate agreement and not these Terms of Use.
 If you fail to enter into such separate agreement any access and use of the Service by you may be restricted or suspended.
 Your right to use the Service will terminate on 17 July 2023 or such other time as may be determined by GovTech.

- As the separate agreement is between you and Assurity, neither GovTech nor the public sector agencies shall be responsible to you for any demands, claims, actions, proceedings, settlement sums, penalties, charges, costs (including legal costs and costs of other professionals), expenses, losses, damages and other liabilities, whether foreseeable or not, and whether direct or indirect, arising out of or in connection with Service. *For clarity, and notwithstanding anything to the contrary (including the fact that the separate agreement is between you and Assurity), this paragraph and Clause 6 of the Terms of Use (and any ancillary clauses in respect of these matters such as Clause 11.3 of the Terms of Use) shall apply*.
+ As the separate agreement is between you and Assurity, neither GovTech nor the public sector agencies shall be responsible to you for any demands, claims, actions, proceedings, settlement sums, penalties, charges, costs (including legal costs and costs of other professionals), expenses, losses, damages and other liabilities, whether foreseeable or not, and whether direct or indirect, arising out of or in connection with Service.
+For clarity, and notwithstanding anything to the contrary (including the fact that the separate agreement is between you and Assurity), this paragraph and Clause 6 of the Terms of Use (and any ancillary clauses in respect of these matters such as Clause 11.3 of the Terms of Use) shall apply.

 e.
 GovTech is **NOT** responsible for the accuracy and/or quality of data shared between  any public sector agencies and yourself.
 Please direct any issues concerning the data to the public sector agency in question.
 Additionally, you agree that your collection, use and/or disclosure of the data may be subject to additional terms with such public sector agency which shall apply in addition (and do not replace) these Terms of Use.